avahoffman/GHA_and_googlesheets/README.md

-# Github Actions Google Sheets Tutorial
+# Tutorial: Github Actions + Google Sheets

 How to use the [`jroehl/gsheet.action@v2.1.1`](https://github.com/marketplace/actions/gsheet-action) Github action to access Google Sheets data and bring it into R.